No. Graduates of all majors are welcome to apply.

 Please review our admissions requirements on this page for more information

-No. If you are interested in pursuing research or a doctoral degree, the Master of Science in Software Engineering (MSSE) may be a more appropriate program for you.
+No, MSWE students will engage in a capstone project.
+If you are interested in pursuing research or a doctoral degree, the Master of Science in Software Engineering (MSSE) may be a more appropriate program for you.

 Click here to learn about eligibility criteria to waive from the test of English proficiency.